$\mathcal{N}=1$ Jackiw -Teitelboim supergravity beyond the Schwarzian regime: The holographic dictionary

 \subsection{Affine boundary conditions}

-The objective of this section is to formulate $sl(2,\mathbb{R})$ higher--spin $AdS_2$ dilaton gravity under affine boundary conditions.
-Our analysis proceeds by computing the asymptotic symmetry algebra associated with the most general (i.e., least restrictive) set of boundary data.
-We begin by introducing the $a_t$ component of the gauge connection, which takes values in the $sl(2,\mathbb{R})$ Lie algebra:
+The objective of this section is to formulate $\mathfrak{sl}(2,\mathbb{R})$ higher--spin $AdS_2$ dilaton gravity under affine boundary conditions.
+Our analysis proceeds by computing the ASA associated with the most general (i.e., least restrictive) set of boundary data.
+We begin by introducing the $a_t$ component of the gauge connection, which takes values in the $\mathfrak{sl}(2,\mathbb{R})$ Lie algebra:

 where the coefficients satisfy $\alpha_{0} = -2\alpha_{\pm1} = \frac{4}{k}$.
 The functions $\mathcal{L}^i$ are state-dependent and interpreted as dynamical boundary charges.
 Similarly, the dilaton field $x$ is expanded as